How can T1D patients relatives

 The risk of developing type 1 diabetes increases with the number of autoantibodies detected.
 However, these autoantibodies can be present for many years before someone develops T1D.
 They often appear in the first few years of life, even in people who do not develop T1D until they are adults.
 Therefore, more fundamental research is necessary in order to find more and better biomarkers for predicting and follow-up of the disease.
 Such biomarkers can by identified by analyzing blood, urine and stool samples of patients with type 1 diabetes.

-INNODIA is planning to recruit 1500 children and adults across Europe aged between 1 and 45 years who have been diagnosed with type 1 diabetes within the previous 6 weeks.
+INNODIA is currently recruiting children and adults across Europe aged between 1 and 45 years who have been diagnosed with type 1 diabetes within the previous 6 weeks.

 Furthermore we also want to analyze blood, urine and stool samples of first-degree relatives (brothers, sisters, parents or children) as we know that relatives share genes with their family member with type 1 diabetes and therefore may be at greater risk of developing the disease.